Do you have online tutorials?

 How long does it generally take you to finish one of these small paintings?

-My official answer is 20 years.
 It took me 20 years to get to the point where I can paint one small painting in 1 to 3 hours. : )

 How do you photograph your paintings?

 I go outside with my (automatic digital) camera & art.
 I find a spot in open shade and prop my painting up with something so it doesn’t fall/blow over, and nothing is in front of it.
 I make sure my painting is not facing any light source (the sky, or even a window that is reflecting the sky).
 I sit down and rest my elbows on my knees to steady my camera.
 Then I zoom in a little since my camera is defaulted to wide-angle (most are).
 I square the painting in my LCD panel, hold my breath, and take a picture.
 I take several just to be safe.
 I open my picture in Photoshop (or Picasa – free from google).
 I crop it, change the image size (to about 600 pixels per side) and use Image>Levels to make values “right”.
 I adjust colors if they need adjusting.
 Finally, I save (for web) as a .jpg (no less than 70%).
+For WAY more info see my ArtByte on photographing and editing small paintings.

 How long does it take each day to post your painting?